 Hufford believes the other main avenue for growth is through acquisitions, following several successful deals in recent years.
 Since 2009 Spreadex has purchased the non-equities business of rival spread betting firm Cantor Index and the client databases from IG Group and bankrupt company MF Global Spreads.

 “The industry is fairly fragmented, so we’re always looking for acquisition opportunities,” adds Hufford.
-The former City trader said he didn’t have any specific targets in mind, but if the company’s 16-year history of success is anything to go on, the buy signal at Spreadex should remain frmly on.
+The former City trader said he didn’t have any specific targets in mind, but if the company’s 16-year history of success is anything to go on, the buy signal at Spreadex should remain firmly on.